Citizen Center station

 Citizen Center (市民中心) is a metro station on Line 4 and Line 7 of the Hangzhou Metro in China.
-It is located in the Shangcheng District of Hangzhou.
+It is located beside the Hangzhou Civic Center in Hangzhou's Shangcheng District.

 The station opened on 2 February 2015, together with the rest ones of phase I initial section on Line 4.

 It has become a transfer station between Line 4 and Line 7 after 17 September 2021 when Line 7 opened with this station as terminus.